Little Fauss and Big Halsy (soundtrack)

-Little Fauss and Big Halsy is a soundtrack album to the 1970 film of the same name.
-Released on Columbia Records in 1971, it features primarily songs by country singer Johnny Cash (and is his 37th overall album).
+Little Fauss and Big Halsy is a soundtrack album to the 1970 film Little Fauss and Big Halsy.
+Released on Columbia Records the same year, it features primarily songs by country singer Johnny Cash (and is his 37th overall album, as well as one of three soundtrack albums he released in 1970).
 The album includes tracks written by Cash, Carl Perkins and Bob Dylan, as well as several tracks performed by Perkins, but did not chart.